Office of Student Affairs

 Charged with promoting student development, Peabody's Office of Student Affairs continuously seeks ways to improve its service to the students and to enhance their undergraduate experience.

-For more information contact Monique Robinson-Nichols, Associate Dean for Students and Equity, Diversity, and Inclusion.
+For more information contact Monique Robinson-Nichols, Assistant Dean for Student Affairs.